cgwweaver/house-rules/README.md

 - ***Why?** feel-bad, unintuitive (especially for new players)*

+- **Examples:**
-- **Means:** you always draw the card off Expedite, even if the targetted creatures's not there or illegal when the spell resolves.
+  - *Expedite*: you always draw the card off *Expedite*, even if the targetted creatures's not there or illegal when the spell resolves.
+(If it's countered, you don't get the card.)
 (Expedite: "Target creature gains haste until end of turn.
 Draw a card.")

-- ***Auras with etbs?!?***
+  - Cards with adventure:

 <br>